 Any work restrictions must be stated clearly on the return-to-work form.
 Employees who have been asked to provide such a statement may not be allowed to return to work until they comply with this provision.
-Annual leave may be denied for any employee required to provide a doctor's statement until such a statement is provided.

 The city has the right to obtain a second medical opinion to determine the validity of an employee's workers' compensation or sick leave claim, or to obtain information related to restrictions or an employee's ability to work.
 The city will arrange and pay for an appropriate medical evaluation when it has been required by the city.